CS-W4121/cs-w4121.github.io/homeworks/hw1.md

    __Definition__: A geographical location L “makes” points for a team T whenever a player that was born in L scores points for T.

-   What __three__ geographical locations made the most points for Columbia’s team in seasons 2013 through 2017, and how many points did they make?
+   What __three__ geographical locations made the most points for Columbia’s team in seasons 2013-2017, and how many points did they make?

    Sort the top three based on alphabetical order of the city.